 Co-founder and director of CPIFF

-Co-creator of the worldwide phenomoenon that is Peppa Pig, producing and directing hundreds of episodes, translated into over 30 languages winning many awards and don't forget Ben & Holly's Little Kingdom.
+Co-creator of the UK's worldwide phenomoenon that is Peppa Pig, producing and directing hundreds of episodes, translated into over 30 languages winning many awards and don't forget Ben & Holly's Little Kingdom.

 Bafta winning writer of TV's The Smoking Room, Being Human and Way To Go, plus many more.